Fermat primality test: Algorithm

-The a values 1 and n-1 are not used as the equality holds for all n and all odd n respectively, hence testing them adds no value.
+The a values 1 and n − 1 are not used as the equality holds for all n and all odd n respectively, hence testing them adds no value.

 Complexity

 Using fast algorithms for modular exponentiation and multiprecision multiplication, the running time of this algorithm is O(k log^{2}n log log n) = Õ(k log^{2}n), where k is the number of times we test a random a, and n is the value we want to test for primality; see Miller–Rabin primality test for details.

 Flaw

-There are infinitely many Fermat pseudoprimes to any given basis a>1.
+There are infinitely many Fermat pseudoprimes to any given basis a > 1.

 Even worse, there are infinitely many Carmichael numbers.
 These are numbers $n$ for which all values of $a$ with $\operatorname{gcd}(a, n) = 1$ are Fermat liars.
 For these numbers, repeated application of the Fermat primality test performs the same as a simple random search for factors.
-While Carmichael numbers are substantially rarer than prime numbers (Erdös' upper bound for the number of Carmichael numbers is lower than the prime number function n/log(n)) there are enough of them that Fermat's primality test is not often used in the above form.
+While Carmichael numbers are substantially rarer than prime numbers (Erdős' upper bound for the number of Carmichael numbers is lower than the prime number function n/log(n)) there are enough of them that Fermat's primality test is not often used in the above form.
 Instead, other more powerful extensions of the Fermat test, such as Baillie–PSW, Miller–Rabin, and Solovay–Strassen are more commonly used.